-The Township's capital assets with useful lives of more than one year are stated at historical cost and comprehensively reported in the government-wide statement of net position.
-Proprietary capital assets are also reported in their respective fund financial statements.
+The Township's capital assets with useful lives of more than one year are stated at historical cost and comprehensively reported in the government-wide financial statements.
 The Township reports infrastructure assets in the governmental activities based on their historical cost.
+Proprietary capital assets are also reported in their respective financial statements.
 The reported value excludes normal maintenance and repairs which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or extend its useful life beyond the original estimate.
 Donated capital assets are recorded at the estimated fair value at the date of its donation.